bpmn-io/element-templates/docs/IMPLEMENTATION_GUIDE.md

 ### Behavior

 An element template implementation realizes the template behavior.
-It offers APIs used by [editor integrations](../README.md#editor-integration) and embedding applications, and it implements the editing of template properties.
+It offers APIs used by [editor integrations](../README.md#editor-integration) and embedding applications, and it implements the UI that facilitates domain specific rendering and editing of template properties.

 Likely building upon [bpmn-js-element-templates](https://github.com/bpmn-io/bpmn-js-element-templates), the behavior provides the following components: